zakirullin/cognitive-load/README.md

 We can focus on the happy path only, thus freeing our working memory for all sort os preconditions.

 ## High coupling with a framework
-Frameworks evolve at its own pace, which in most cases doesn't match app's own life cycle.
+Frameworks evolve at their own pace, which in most cases doesn't match the lifecycle of the application.

-By relying too much on a framework, we oblige all upcoming developers to learn this framework first (or its particular version).
+By relying too heavily on a framework, we force all upcoming developers to learn that framework first (or its particular version).
 Even though frameworks enable us to launch MVPs in a matter of days, in the long run they tend to add unnecessary complexity and cognitive load.

 Worse yet, at some point frameworks can become a significant constraint when faced with a new requirement that just doesn't fit the architecture.
-From here onwards people end up forking a framework and maintaining its own custom version.
-Imagine the amount of cognitive load a newcomer would have to build (i.e. learn this custom framework) in order to deliver some value. `🤯`
+From here onwards people end up forking a framework and maintaining their own custom version.
+Imagine the amount of cognitive load a newcomer would have to build (i.e. learn this custom framework) in order to deliver any value. `🤯`

 **By no means we advocate to invent all the things from scratch!**

-We can write code in somewhat framework-agnostic way.
+We can write code in a somewhat framework-agnostic way.
 The business logic should not reside within a framework; rather, it should use the framework's components.
 Put a framework outside of your core logic.
 Use the framework in a library-like fashion.
-That would enable new contributors to bring value from day one, without the need of going through debris of framework-related complexity first.
+This would allow new contributors to add value from day one, without the need of going through debris of framework-related complexity first.

 ## DDD
 DDD has some great points, although it is often misinterpreted.
-People say "We write our code in DDD", which is kind of strange, because DDD is intended for problem space, not for solution space.
+People say "We write our code in DDD", which is a bit strange, because DDD is about problem space, not for solution space.

 Ubiquitous language, domain, bounded contexts, aggregate, event storming are all about problem space.
 They are meant to help us learn the insights about the domain and extract the boundaries.
 DDD enables developers, domain experts and business people to communicate effectively using a single, unified language.
-Rather than focusing on these problem space aspects of DDD, we tend to emphasize on certain folder structures, services, repositories, and other solution space techniques.
+Rather than focusing on these problem space aspects of DDD, we tend to emphasise particular folder structures, services, repositories, and other solution space techniques.

-Chances are, the way we interpret DDD is likely to be unique and subjective.
-And if build code upon this understanding, i.e., we create a lot of extraneous cognitive load - future developers are doomed. `🤯`
+Chances are that the way we interpret DDD is likely to be unique and subjective.
+And if we build code upon this understanding, i.e., we create a lot of extraneous cognitive load - future developers are doomed. `🤯`

 ## Hexagonal/Onion architecture
-There is some engineering excitement around all this stuff.
+There is a certain technical excitement about all this stuff.

-I myself was a passionate Onion Architecture advocate for years.
-I applied it here and there, I encouraged other teams to do the same.
+I myself was a passionate advocate of Onion Architecture for years.
+I used it here and there and encouraged other teams to do the same.
 The complexity of our projects went up, the sheer number of files alone has doubled.
 It felt like we were writing a lot of gluing code.
 On ever changing requirements we had to make changes across multiple layers of abstractions, it all became tedious. `🤯`

-In the end, we gave it all up in favour of good old dependency inversion principle.
+In the end, we gave it all up in favour of the good old dependency inversion principle.
 No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.

-Even though these layered architectures have accelerated an important shift from traditional database-centric applications towards somewhat infrastructure-externalized approach (business logic became independent of any external stuff), the idea is by no means novel.
+Even though these layered architectures have accelerated an important shift from traditional database-centric applications to a somewhat infrastructure-externalized approach (business logic became independent of any external stuff), the idea is by no means novel.

-Those architectures are not fundamental, they're just subjective, biased consequences of more fundamental principles.
-Why rely on these subjective interpretations?
+These architectures are not fundamental, they're just subjective, biased consequences of more fundamental principles.
+Why rely on those subjective interpretations?
 Follow the fundamentals instead: DIP, IoC, single source of truth, coupling, true invariant, complexity, cognitive load and information hiding.

 ## Learning from the Giants
 Take a look at the overarching design principles of one of the biggest tech companies: